i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Methodolodgy

-To ensure the cross-domain representation \( \bm{Z_t^Y} \) encodes user interests that can be transferred from domain \( Y \) to domain \( X \) (e.g., common topics across the book and movie domains), we propose to maximize the interaction information \( I(\bm{X};\bm{Y};\bm{Z_t^Y}) \) between the representations of \( S^X \) and \( S^Y \), and the cross-domain representation \( \bm{Z^Y_t} \).
-Using the definition of interaction information \cite{mcgill1954multivariate} in (Eq. \ref{interaction information eq1} - Eq. \ref{interaction information eq3}), we can expand \( I(\bm{X};\bm{Y};\bm{Z_t^Y}) \) as: \begin{small}
+We aim for the the transferable interest representation \( \bm{Z_t^Y} \) to capture user interests that can transfer from domain \( Y \) to \( X \), acting as a cross-domain signal, such as \textit{shared themes or topics across domains like books and movies.} To achieve this, we propose the first regularizer—maximizing the interaction information \( I(\bm{X}; \bm{Y}; \bm{Z_t^Y}) \)—which quantifies the interdependence and shared information among these variables.
+Using the formal definition of interaction information (Eq.~\eqref{interaction information}), we expand \( I(\bm{X};\bm{Y};\bm{Z_t^Y}) \) as: \begin{small}

-\end{small} This equation also explains why maximizing interaction information encourages \( \bm{Z^Y_t} \) to encode shared information.
-Specifically, when maximizing \( I(\bm{X};\bm{Y};\bm{Z_t^Y}) \), the first term in Eq. \ref{I(X;Y;Z_t^y)} is maximized, making \( \bm{Z^Y_t} \) informative to \( X \), while the second term is minimized if the information in \( \bm{Z^Y_t} \) can also be inferred from \( Y \).